Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/frontend-fundamentals/week-2/day-1/lecture-materials/intro-to-responsive-design.md

-## ❓ Essential Questions
+### Essential Questions

-1. **In your own words, describe Responsive Design.**
+**❓ In your own words, describe Responsive Design.**

-2. **When coding an app that we want to make responsive, is it more common to write the "base" CSS for mobile screens or desktop?**
+**❓ When coding an app that we want to make responsive, is it more common to write the "base" CSS for mobile screens or desktop?**

-3. **What key CSS feature did we just learn about that's fundamental to the implementation of responsive design?**
+**❓ What key CSS feature did we just learn about that's fundamental to the implementation of responsive design?**

 <br>